Home > News

 CASUAL VACANCY on the Parish Council

-A vacancy exists for a Cllr on the Parish Council and this can be filed by co-option.
+A vacancy exists for a Cllr on the Parish Council and this can be filled by co-option.
 Anyone who is interested please contact the Chair Jon Cook or the Clerk for further information.

 Better Recycling - Information for residents from Mid Suffolk Council posted 30.5.26